 Notary services are now available without an appointment at the U.S. Embassy in Bogota or at the U.S. Consular Agency in Barranquilla.
 You may visit the American Citizen Services (ACS) Unit of the Embassy in Bogota Monday through Thursday (except holidays) from 2:00 to 3:00 p.m.
 In Barranquilla, please visit Monday through Friday from 8:00 a.m. to noon.

 In addition to the unsigned document requiring notarization, please also bring photo identification and the required fees.
 The cost for notary services is $50 dollars per consular signature.
-The fee must be paid in cash (U.S. dollars or Colombian pesos).
-We are temporarily unable to accept payments by credit card for Consular Section services.
-We apologize for the inconvenience and request your assistance by asking that you bring Colombian pesos or U.S. dollars to the Consular Section for fee payments.
+Fees are payable in cash (U.S. dollars or Colombian pesos) or by credit card at the U.S. Embassy or Consular Agency.
+Checks and debit cards are not accepted.

 If your document requires a witness’ signature, you must bring a person with photo identification to serve as the witness (consular staff can not serve as witnesses).
 The notarization services will be provided while you wait on a first-come, first-serve basis.